awsdocs/amazon-eks-user-guide/doc_source/create-public-private-vpc.md

 # Creating a VPC for your Amazon EKS cluster<a name="create-public-private-vpc"></a>

 Amazon Virtual Private Cloud \(Amazon VPC\) enables you to launch AWS resources into a virtual network that you've defined\.
 This virtual network closely resembles a traditional network that you'd operate in your own data center, with the benefits of using the scalable infrastructure of AWS\.
-For more information, see the [Amazon VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/) and [De\-mystifying cluster networking for Amazon EKS worker nodes](http://aws.amazon.com/blogs/containers/de-mystifying-cluster-networking-for-amazon-eks-worker-nodes)\.
+For more information, see the [Amazon VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/) and [De\-mystifying cluster networking for Amazon EKS nodes](http://aws.amazon.com/blogs/containers/de-mystifying-cluster-networking-for-amazon-eks-worker-nodes)\.

 If you want to use an existing VPC, then it must meet specific requirements for use with Amazon EKS\.
 For more information, see [Cluster VPC considerations](network_reqs.md)\.
 This topic guides you through creating a VPC for your cluster using one of the following configurations:
 + **Public and private subnets** – This VPC has two public and two private [subnets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html)\.
 One public and one private subnet are deployed to the same [Availability Zone](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-regions-availability-zones)\.
 The other public and private subnets are deployed to a second Availability Zone in the same Region\.
 We recommend this option for all production deployments\.
-This option allows you to deploy your worker nodes to private subnets and allows Kubernetes to deploy load balancers to the public subnets that can load balance traffic to pods running on worker nodes in the private subnets\.
+This option allows you to deploy your nodes to private subnets and allows Kubernetes to deploy load balancers to the public subnets that can load balance traffic to pods running on nodes in the private subnets\.

   [Public IP addresses](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#vpc-public-ipv4-addresses) are automatically assigned to resources deployed to one of the public subnets, but public IP addresses are not assigned to any resources deployed to the private subnets\.
-The worker nodes in private subnets can communicate with the cluster and other AWS services, and pods can communicate outbound to the internet through a [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) that is deployed in each Availability Zone\.
+The nodes in private subnets can communicate with the cluster and other AWS services, and pods can communicate outbound to the internet through a [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) that is deployed in each Availability Zone\.
 A [security group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) is deployed that denies all inbound traffic and allows all outbound traffic\.
 The subnets are tagged so that Kubernetes is able to deploy load balancers to them\.
 For more information about subnet tagging, see [Subnet tagging requirement](network_reqs.md#vpc-subnet-tagging)\.
 For more information about this type of VPC, see [VPC with public and private subnets \(NAT\)](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario2.html)\.
 + **Only public subnets** – This VPC has three public subnets that are deployed into different Availability Zones in the region\.
-All worker nodes are automatically assigned public IP addresses and can send and receive internet traffic through an internet gateway\.
+All nodes are automatically assigned public IP addresses and can send and receive internet traffic through an internet gateway\.
 A [security group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) is deployed that denies all inbound traffic and allows all outbound traffic\.
 The subnets are tagged so that Kubernetes can deploy load balancers to them\.
 For more information about subnet tagging, see [Subnet tagging requirement](network_reqs.md#vpc-subnet-tagging)\.
 For more information about this type of VPC, see [VPC with a single public subnet](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario1.html)\.
 + **Only private subnets** – This VPC has three private subnets that are deployed into different Availability Zones in the Region\.
-All worker nodes can optionally send and receive internet traffic through a NAT instance or NAT gateway\.
+All nodes can optionally send and receive internet traffic through a NAT instance or NAT gateway\.
 A [security group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) is deployed that denies all inbound traffic and allows all outbound traffic\.
 The subnets are tagged so that Kubernetes can deploy internal load balancers to them\.
 For more information about subnet tagging, see [Subnet tagging requirement](network_reqs.md#vpc-subnet-tagging)\.
 For more information about this type of VPC, see [VPC with a private subnet only and AWS Site\-to\-Site VPN access](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario4.html)\.
 **Important**
 There are additional requirements if the VPC does not have outbound internet access, such as via a NAT Instance, NAT Gateway, VPN, or Direct Connect\.
-You must bypass the EKS cluster introspection by providing the cluster certificate authority and cluster API endpoint to the worker nodes\.
+You must bypass the EKS cluster introspection by providing the cluster certificate authority and cluster API endpoint to the nodes\.
 You also may need to configure VPC endpoints listed in [Modifying cluster endpoint access](cluster-endpoint.md#modify-endpoint-access)\.

 **Important**
 If you deployed a VPC using `eksctl` or by using either of the Amazon EKS AWS CloudFormation VPC templates:
-On or after 03/26/2020 – Public IPv4 addresses are automatically assigned by public subnets to new worker nodes deployed to public subnets\.
+On or after 03/26/2020 – Public IPv4 addresses are automatically assigned by public subnets to new nodes deployed to public subnets\.
-Before 03/26/2020 – Public IPv4 addresses are not automatically assigned by public subnets to new worker nodes deployed to public subnets\.
+Before 03/26/2020 – Public IPv4 addresses are not automatically assigned by public subnets to new nodes deployed to public subnets\.
  This change impacts new node groups deployed to public subnets in the following ways:
 [Managed node groups](create-managed-node-group.md) – If the node group is deployed to a public subnet on or after 04/22/2020, the public subnet must have automatic assignment of public IP addresses enabled\.
 For more information, see [Modifying the public IPv4 addressing attribute for your subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip)\.
-[Linux](launch-workers.md), [Windows](launch-windows-workers.md), or [Arm](arm-support.md#launch-arm-worker-nodes) self\-managed node groups – If the node group is deployed to a public subnet on or after 03/26/2020, the public subnet must have automatic assignment of public IP addresses enabled or the worker nodes must be launched with a public IP address\.
+[Linux](launch-workers.md), [Windows](launch-windows-workers.md), or [Arm](arm-support.md#launch-arm-worker-nodes) self\-managed node groups – If the node group is deployed to a public subnet on or after 03/26/2020, the public subnet must have automatic assignment of public IP addresses enabled or the nodes must be launched with a public IP address\.
 For more information, see [Modifying the public IPv4 addressing attribute for your subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip) or [Assigning a public IPv4 address during instance launch](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#vpc-public-ip)\.

 Choose the tab below that represents your desired VPC configuration\.